AshmitAnand07/github-demo/README.md

 # github-demo
-This is m first Git Repository
+This is my first Git Repository
-Auther - Ashmit Anand
+Author - Ashmit Anand